 Education — Young people can become specialists before they design the programs, activities, places and other things that affect them most directly.
 Opportunities to build their perspectives, share their knowledge and launch their action are vital.

 Inspiration — Youth voice is often washed away through daily living in our adult-driven world.
 Inspiring young people to become designers can be a challenging activity, but necessary and essential for youth engagement.

 Empowerment — Positioning young people to be tokenistic designers whose opinions, beliefs and ideas are always subject to adult approval can simply be a way of extending youth oppression.
 By following steps towards youth empowerment, youth designers can affect themselves, their peers, their schools and communities, and other spaces they live, work and play everyday.

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in design in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in design in your community or organization, contact us.